 Yes, overcrowding at all stations within central London and outwards to the Olympic Stadium in Stratford!
 Do not expect to go anywhere fast, road, trains, foot paths will be very busy.

 Hotel/Accomodation will be at a Premium with some rented houses near the olympic sites being as much as 2000 pounds a week.

-If you wish to come during this season, aim for after the olympics not before, everything should quieten down. about 6 years ago
+If you wish to come during this season, aim for after the olympics not before, everything should quieten down. over 6 years ago

 There are going to be hundreds of thousands (millions?) more tourists in London for the games.
 Tourists attract petty thieves.
 It's like a honey pot for them, so be extra vigilant about keeping a hold of your bags and wallets.

 Heathrow (and other border entry points like the Chunnel) are presently experiencing long delays because of a lack of staff.
 Up to 3 hours or more at Heathrow.
 The government is promising they'll have more staff for the Olympics but don't hold your breath - expect LOOOONG delays and lots of waiting at immigration/border control.